Chester Zoo: Aquarium

+The aquarium, built by George Mottershead's daughter and son-in-law, was a small, traditional building which opened to the public in 1952.
+It housed a varied collection of freshwater and marine fish, aquatic invertebrates and amphibians.
+It has had notable success breeding seahorses and achieved the first captive breeding of the freshwater motoro stingray.

+Other notable fish include epaulette sharks, mudskippers and Lake Malawi cichlids.
+The aquarium closed in September 2025 due to safety concerns raised by structural engineers.
+All fish and aquatic species were moved to new homes around the zoo or cared for behind the scenes.
+The zoo has announced that a new aquarium will be developed on the site of the former orangutan house.

 Membership and adoption

 The zoo has a service that gives people the option of adopting an animal of their choice, they are also given two complimentary tickets to allow them to visit the animals.
 They can also become members which allows them to visit Chester and a range of other zoos across the UK free of charge for a year.
-Every three months, members and adopters receive Z magazine, which provides updates and information about what is happening at the zoo.
+The zoo has over 145,000 members.
+Every three months, members and adopters receive the zoo magazine on line, which provides updates and information about what is happening at the zoo.

 Television

 During summer 2007, television crews from Granada filmed at Chester for the documentary series Zoo Days, a behind the scenes look at the day-to-day running of the zoo, narrated by Jane Horrocks.
 British broadcast rights were sold to Five and the first 20-part series began airing on British terrestrial TV on 8 October 2007, transmitting on weekday evenings in a regular 6:30 pm slot.
 A second 20-part series of Zoo Days was swiftly commissioned and began airing on 3 March 2008.
 The third 20-part series was broadcast from Colchester Zoo, before returning to Chester for the fourth 20-part series on 10 November 2008.

-In February 2009, "The History of Chester Zoo" was a contestant's chosen subject on Mastermind.

-In 2014 the zoo was the subject of BBC One drama Our Zoo, telling the story of the founding of Chester Zoo by the Mottershead family in the 1930s.
-During the six-part series, the show reached audiences in excess of five million viewers and was nominated for two National TV awards.
+In 2014 the zoo was the subject of BBC One drama Our Zoo, telling the story of the founding of Chester Zoo by the Mottershead family in the 1930s and featured Lee Ingleby as George Mottershead.
+During the six-part series, the show reached audiences in excess of five million viewers and was nominated for two national TV awards.

 In January 2016, Channel 4 began broadcasting a six-part series, The Secret Life of the Zoo, following the keepers and animals at Chester Zoo and narrated by Olivia Colman from Series 1 to 5 and Tamsin Grieg since Series 6.
-The series was a rating's success and was recommissioned for a second series.
+The first series was a ratings success and was recommissioned for a second series.
 Series 2 aired at the end of 2016.
 The show has now run for ten seasons with a compilation series in 2020.